AyumiLiow/mgmt6110_problem_set_1/PROMPTS.md

 remove section. change nothing else.
 ```
 **What came back:** Correct, 1 files touched.
 Header title updated.
 Navigation labels cleaned.
-**What I changed next and why:** Removed placeholders eg. "Screen 1", to keep interface more simple and digestible for users.
+**What I changed next and why:** Did not remove from master prompt the placeholders, hence wanted to remove them eg. "Screen 1", to keep interface more simple and digestible for users.